downson-lang/downson/SPECIFICATION.md

 ##### Key Alias

-As described previously, by default the string that represents the new key is the heading text itself.
+By default the string that represents the new key is the heading text itself.
 To override this setting, one can use a *key alias*.
 A *key alias* has the following syntax:

 ~~~~
 ## Heading Text [](alias "key-alias")